matt-cart/website/website/content/how-i-built-this-website-(part-3).md

 	Blog post content begings here.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua...

 Before we translate Markdown to HTML, we are going to parse these posts in order to pull out key content pieces, namely the title, date, summary and tags.
 Without doing this, everything would get rendered as normal text in `<p>` tags[^2].
-We will handle the additional formatting of these special elements in the template using Jinja.
+We will handle the additional formatting of these special elements in the blog post template using Jinja.

 ### Serving blog posts

 For the sake of simplicity, the URL for each blog post will be identical to the title, which is in turn identical to the file name.
-So if the title is `An example post`, the URL for the post will be `http://mattcarter.co/blog/an-example-post` and the Markdown file will be `an-example-post.md`.
+So if the title of a blog post is `An example post`, the URL for the post will be `http://mattcarter.co/blog/an-example-post` and the Markdown file will be `an-example-post.md`[^3].
 All Markdown files will live in the `content/` directory.

 By structuring our files and routes this way, our view for blog posts looks rather simple: